Jeff Chandler: Early life

-Chandler was born Ira Grossel to a Jewish family in Brooklyn, the only child of Anna (née Herman) and Phillip Grossel.
+Chandler was born Ira Grossel in Brooklyn, New York City, the only child of Jewish parents Anna (née Herman) and Phillip Grossel.
 He was raised by his mother after his parents separated when he was a child.

-He attended Erasmus Hall High School, the alma mater of many stage and film personalities, where he acted in school plays; his schoolmates included Susan Hayward.
+He attended Erasmus Hall High School, where he acted in school plays; his schoolmates included Susan Hayward.
 Chandler's father was connected with the restaurant business and got his son a job as a restaurant cashier.
 Chandler said he always wanted to act, but courses for commercial art were cheaper, so he studied art for a year and worked as a layout artist for a mail-order catalogue at $18 a week.

 Eventually, he saved up enough money to take a drama course at the Feagin School of Dramatic Art in New York.
 He worked briefly in radio, then got a job in a stock company on Long Island as an actor and stage manager.
 He worked for two years in stock companies, including a performance of The Trojan Horse opposite famous singers and actors Gordon MacRae and his wife Sheila MacRae, who became his good friends.

 Chandler formed his own company, the Shady Lane Playhouse, in Illinois in the summer of 1941.
 The company toured the Midwest with some success, presenting such plays as The Bad Man, Seventh Heaven, The New Minister, and Pigs.
 When America entered World War II, Chandler enlisted in the army.
 He served for four years, mostly in the Aleutians, finishing with the rank of lieutenant.

+Career

 Radio

 After being discharged from the army, Chandler moved to Los Angeles in December 1945 with $3,000 he had saved.
 Shortly after his arrival, he was involved in a serious car accident on the way to a screen test, which resulted in a large scar on his forehead.

 Chandler initially struggled to find work in Hollywood, and had spent all his savings when he got his first job as a radio actor in May 1946.
 He went on to appear in episodes of anthology drama series such as Escape and Academy Award Theater, and became well known for playing the lead in Michael Shayne.
 Chandler was the first actor to portray Chad Remington in Frontier Town.